Which camera for landscape photography?

 Big files take longer time to download from the memory card to the computer.
 You will need a lot of backup storage.

 Big files need a powerful computer when post processing.
+This might be overkill for pet photography.

 More megapixels require better and more expensive lenses to get the full advantage out of all